giampaolo/psutil/docs/index.rst

     (Solaris) UNIX sockets are not supported.

   .. note::
-     (Linux) "raddr" field for UNIX sockets is always set to "".
+     (Linux, FreeBSD) "raddr" field for UNIX sockets is always set to "".

   .. note::
      (OpenBSD) "laddr" and "raddr" fields for UNIX sockets are always set to